State of Vermont Poster Template

 Use headings to organize your content and use lists whenever possible – bulleted or numbered.
 Using the headings in the correct order organizes your content for people who might be using assistive technology such as screen readers.
 Screen readers can navigate a document by paragraph styles.
 Designating headings within sections sequentially will create a hierarchy.
 This hierarchy helps users receive content in the correct order.
 Never skip heading levels.

-Sample Paragraph Style Nest
+Sample Heading Nest

 Heading 1